Introduction to PSCI 3200

 • 4 interactive, hands-on workshops working with diverse types of data, covering different statistical methods, or using new computational tools.

-• Tools: Quarto, github
+• Tools: R and Rstudio, Quarto, github

 • Data: Survey data, text data, financial data

-• Methods: Randomized and quasi-experiments, network analysis
+• Methods: Randomized and quasi-experiments, text analysis.

 • You will be required to submit a product demonstrating completion of the workshop